 When a couple divorces in Australia, the law requires a fair division of the marital assets between the parties.
-This area of law is governed by the Family Law Act 1975 and cases concerning the division of marital assets are heard in the Federal Circuit Court.
+This area of law is governed by the Family Law Act 1975 and cases concerning marital assets are heard in Division 2 of the Federal Circuit and Family Court of Australia (FCFCA).
 It is generally understood that assets such as the family home and cars, and investments such as superannuation, will be divided between separating spouses.
 However, there are classes of assets that are less visible, that may be overlooked – either accidentally or intentionally – during a separation.
 If, for instance, an individual holds significant assets in cryptocurrencies, and does not disclose them to their spouse, it is difficult to prove the existence of the asset.
 This article examines Australian family law, including common law precedent, in relation to cryptocurrency in property settlements.

 Cryptocurrency in Divorce Settlements

 In a family law property settlement the first step is to ascertain the asset pool.
 This process relies on each party disclosing their assets and liabilities to the other party.
-The spouses have an obligation under Rule 13.04 of the Family Law Rules 2004 (Cth) to make full and frank disclosure of their financial circumstances.
+The spouses have an obligation to make full and frank disclosure of their financial circumstances.
 Human nature being what it is, this obligation is not always observed.
 Solicitors will often represent a spouse who has a suspicion, but no concrete proof, that their spouse is concealing assets.
 Increasingly the method of choice for hiding assets has moved from off-shore accounts to cryptocurrency.

 There is currently no efficient way to establish whether a cryptocurrency asset exists if the owner has taken even rudimentary measures to cover their tracks.
 It is possible to uncover the purchase of crypto-assets from an exchange if a bank account was used, but if the currency was bought through a third party or deep net account and stored in a hard wallet, then uncovering possession of this currency is much harder.
 In such cases, it is necessary to forensically trace the funds that were used to purchase the currency, which will take a lot longer and cost a great deal more in legal and accounting costs.